The Aviator (2004)

 compelling and fascinating movie.
 Scorsese's best work with the film is

-the way he captures the golden age of Hollywood life both in tone and
+the way he captures life in the golden age of Hollywood both in tone and

 visuals.
-He has an interesting approach to colouring as he lets his
+He has an interesting approach to the film's colouring; letting his

 images reflect the film-standards of the periods he depicts.
 It makes

 for a joyful ride and particularly so for people interested in the

 history of film.
 The Aviator presents one of the most colourful and important